Lockheed Martin Sphinx (Titan IIIE Maiden Flight) Titan IIIE

 Frequently Asked Questions

-When was the Titan III launch scheduled?
+When was the Lockheed Martin Titan III Sphinx (Titan IIIE maiden flight) launch scheduled?

 .

-Where did the Titan III launch from?
+Where did the Lockheed Martin Titan III Sphinx (Titan IIIE maiden flight) mission launch from?

 The Lockheed Martin Titan III rocket launched from Space Launch Complex 41 at Cape Canaveral SFS, FL, USA.
 Cape Canaveral Space Force Station (CCSFS) is an installation of the United States Space Force's Space Launch Delta 45, located on Cape Canaveral in Brevard County, Florida.